 Different characters might not only see the world differently but also tell their own story very differently.
 Employing varied narrative techniques can enhance this.
 For instance, one character’s POV might be presented in a first-person narrative, offering intimate insight into their thoughts and feelings, while another’s could be shown in a third-person limited, providing a broader view of their actions and interactions.

 Each character’s narrative should offer not just a different perspective but also a different emotional depth.
-This can be achieved by letting the characters not only report events but also react emotionally and intellectually in ways that reflect their personal challenges and growth.
+This can be achieved by letting the characters not only report events but also react emotionally and intellectually in ways that reflect their challenges and growth.

 Effectively managing multiple points of view not only enriches the narrative but also draws readers deeper into the world of the story, providing a multi-dimensional experience that can lead to a more engaging and memorable read.